kobotoolbox/docs/source/media.md

 ![image](/images/media/setting.gif)

-**Step 6**: Deploy your form.
-You will need to redeploy your form everytime you update your image files.
+**Step 6**: Deploy your form. __You will need to redeploy your form every time you update your image files.__

 ![image](/images/media/deploy.gif)

-**Step 7**: You can go back to Form, Collect Data, and then click Open to check if the images are properly displayed.
+**Step 7**: Go back to Form, Collect Data, and then click Open or Preview to check if the images are properly displayed.

 ![image](/images/media/upload_image.gif)